dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/BridgeAppDemo.md

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

-## Importing the VideoPreviewer
+## Importing the DJIWidget

- You can check this tutorial [Creating a Camera Application](./index.html) to learn how to download and import the **VideoPreviewer** into your Xcode project.
+ You can check this tutorial [Creating a Camera Application](./index.html) to learn how to download and import the **DJIWidget** into your Xcode project.

 ## Implement the Live Video View